Point (typography): American points

 The basic unit of measurements in American typography was the pica, usually approximated as one sixth of an inch, but the exact size was not standardized, and various type foundries had been using their own.

 During and after the American Revolutionary War, Benjamin Franklin was sent as commissioner (Ambassador) for the United States to France from December 1776 to 1785.
 While living there he had close contact with the Fournier family, including the father and Pierre Simon Fournier.
 Franklin wanted to teach his grandson Benjamin Franklin Bache about printing and typefounding, and arranged for him to be trained by Francois Ambroise Didot.
 Franklin then imported French typefounding equipment to Philadelphia to help Bache set up a type-foundry.
 Around 1790, Bache published a specimen sheet with some Fournier types.
 After the death of Franklin, the matrices and the Fournier mould were acquired by Binny and Ronaldson, the first permanent type-foundry in America.
 Successive mergers and acquisitions in 1833, 1860 and 1897 saw the company eventually become known as MacKellar, Smith & Jordan.
 The Fournier cicero mould was used by them to cast pica-sized type.

 Nelson Hawks proposed, like Fournier, to divide one American inch exactly into six picas, and one pica into 12 points.
 However, this saw an opposition because the majority of foundries had been using picas less than one sixth of an inch.
 So in 1886, after some examination of various picas, the Type Founders Association of the United States approved the pica of the L. Johnson & Co. foundry of Philadelphia (the "Johnson pica") as the most established.
 The Johnson foundry was influential, being America's first and oldest foundry; established as Binny & Ronaldson in 1796, it would go through several names before being the largest of the 23 foundries that would merge in 1892 to form the American Type Founders Co.
 The official definition of one pica is 0.166044 inch, and one point is 0.013837 inch.
 That means 6 picas or 72 points constitute 0.99624 standard inches.
 A less precise definition is one pica equals 0.166 inch, and one point 0.01383 inch.
 It was also noticed that 83 picas is nearly equal to 35 cm, so the Type Founders Association also suggested using a 35 cm metal rod for measurements, but this was not accepted by every foundry.

 This has become known as the American point system.
 The British foundries accepted this in 1898.

 For the TeX computer typesetting system he invented in the 1970s, Donald Knuth declared the size of the point to be exactly 1/72.27 of the inch.
 This is sometimes known as the TeX point.
-Since 1 inch is exactly 2.54 cm in the SI unit system, it follows that, 1 TeX pt = 1/72.27 in = 0.01383700 in = 0.03514598 cm = 0.35145980 mm, where the overbar denotes the repeating part of a repeating decimal.
+Since 1 inch is exactly 25.4 mm, it follows that, 1 TeX pt = 1/72.27 in = 0.0̅1̅3̅8̅3̅7̅0̅0̅ in = 0.3̅5̅1̅4̅5̅9̅8̅0̅ mm.
 This is trivially different from the American point.